keiserlab/vae-anomaly-paper/README.md

 ### Generation Demo

 Jupyter notebook demonstrating generation of SELFIES sets and validity percentage calculation from various VAE latent radii and null generators can be found at [generation demo](https://github.com/keiserlab/vae-anomaly-paper/blob/main/Generation%20demo.ipynb).
-Before running the Generation Demo notebook, please unzip the contents of the zip file in the “data” folder.
+Before running the Generation Demo notebook, please unzip the contents of the zip file in the “data” folder, and move the csv file to the main directory.

 ### Generation Demo Output Bar Chart